Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 - This season, the Eagles have just one against the spread win in three games as an underdog of 1.5 points or more.

-- Eastern Michigan's games this year have hit the over on two of five set point totals (40%).

-- The Eagles put up 29.3 points per game, comparable to the 28 the Cardinals allow.
+- This year the Eagles average just 1.3 more points per game (29.3) than the Cardinals surrender (28).

-- Eastern Michigan is 1-1 against the spread and 3-0 overall in games when it scores more than 28 points.
+- Eastern Michigan is 1-1 against the spread and 3-0 overall when the team records more than 28 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.